-Habitat metrics were first grouped into broad categories that include channel unit, complexity, cover, disturbance, riparian, size, substrate, temperature, water quality, and woody debris.
+Habitat metrics were first grouped into broad categories that included channel unit, complexity, cover, disturbance, riparian, size, substrate, temperature, water quality, and woody debris.
 Habitat metrics measuring volume and area were scaled to the wetted area of each site.
 Within each category, metrics were ranked according to their MIC value (Figure 1).
 Our strategy was to select one or two variables with the highest MIC score within each category so that covariates describe different aspects of rearing habitat (e.g., substrate, temperature, etc.).
-Additionally, we attempted to avoid covariates that were highly correlated (Figure 2) and include covariates that describe potentially meaningful fish-habitat relationships.
+Additionally, we attempted to avoid covariates that were highly correlated (Figure 2) while including covariates that can be directly influenced by restoration actions or have been shown to impact salmonid juvenile density.

 QRF Model Fit

-Using the selected habitat covariates (Table 2), we fit the QRF model to predict habitat rearing capacity for spring/summer Chinook salmon parr, during summer months.
+Using the selected habitat covariates (Table 2), we fit a QRF model to predict habitat rearing capacity for spring/summer Chinook salmon parr, during summer months.
 QRF models combine the flexibility of random forest models (Breiman 2001) with the ability of quantile regression to extract relationships between quantiles of the data other than the mean (Cade and Noon 2003).
 Random forests also account for non-linear relationships between the response and predictor variables, and naturally incorporate interactions between the predictor variables, two common features of ecological datasets (Liaw and Wiener 2002).
 After constructing a random forest, predictions of the mean response can be made by averaging the predictions of all trees, similar to the expected value predictions from a statistical regression model.
 However, the individual predictions from each tree, viewed collectively, describe the entire distribution of the predicted response.
 Therefore, the random forest model can be used in the same way as other quantile regression methods to predict any quantile of the response.
-QRF models were fits using the quantregForest function from the quantregForest package (Meinshausen 2016) in R software (R Core Team 2015).
-The 90th quantile of the predicted distribution was used as a proxy for carrying capacity.
-One reason for the 90th quantile, instead of something higher, is to avoid using predictions that are aimed at the very upper tails of observed fish density, which may be influenced by sampling issues.
+We fit the QRF models using the quantregForest function from the quantregForest package (Meinshausen 2016) in R software (R Core Team 2015).
+The 90th quantile of the predicted distribution was used as a proxy for carrying capacity, following the suggestion of Sweka and Mackey (2010).
+One reason for the 90th quantile, instead of something higher, is to avoid using predictions that are aimed at the very upper tails of observed fish density, where the variability of predictions may be influenced by sample size issues.

-Summer parr abundance (and density) data and habitat data were paired up by site and year.
+Summer parr density and habitat data were paired up by site and year.
 There were some missing values in the habitat dataset.
-Any site visit with more than three missing covariates were removed; the remaining missing values were imputed using the missForest R package (Stekhoven and Buehlmann 2012; Stekhoven 2013).
+Any site visit with more than three missing covariates was removed; the remaining missing values were imputed using the missForest R package (Stekhoven and Buehlmann 2012; Stekhoven 2013).
 Ultimately, the spring/summer Chinook parr capacity QRF model was fit using 186 records (paired fish-habitat data) and 14 habitat covariates (13.3 data points per covariate) (Table 2).

-After model fitting, the QRF model can then be used to predict capacity at using measurements of the habitat covariates that were used to fit the model.
+After model fitting, the QRF model was then be used to predict capacity using measurements of the habitat covariates that were used to fit the model.
 In our case, this includes all sites within CHaMP basins in the interior Columbia River basin.
 For CHaMP sites that have been sampled in multiple years, we first calculated the mean for each habitat metric among years to make predictions.
-The 90th quantile of predicted fish densities was used as a proxy for carrying capacity.
-In total, we generated xxx predictions of spring/summer Chinook salmon parr capacity, during summer months, for the following CHaMP basins: Entiat, Grande Ronde (including Minam), John Day, Lemhi, Methow, Secesh, Tucannon, and Wenatchee.
+In total, we generated 485 predictions of spring/summer Chinook salmon parr capacity, during summer months, for the following basins: Entiat, Grande Ronde (including Minam), John Day, Lemhi, Methow, Secesh, Tucannon, Yankee Fork and Wenatchee.

 Model Extrapolation